-We are a clinical-stage biopharmaceutical company focused on discovering, developing and commercializing innovative medicines for people with serious diseases of the CNS, including cognitive and neurodegenerative disorders.
-Our current lead asset, CY6463, is a pioneering CNS-penetrant sGC stimulator in clinical development for ADv, CIAS and MELAS. sGC stimulators are small molecules that act synergistically with NO on sGC to boost production of cyclic guanosine monophosphate, or cGMP. cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions in the CNS including blood flow and vascular dynamics, inflammatory and fibrotic processes, bioenergetics, metabolism and neuronal function.
+We are a clinical-stage biopharmaceutical company on a mission to develop treatments for mitochondrial diseases, including MELAS.
+Our lead asset, CY6463, is a pioneering CNS-penetrant sGC stimulator that modulates a key node in a fundamental signaling network.
+The multidimensional pharmacology elicited by the stimulation of sGC has the potential to impact a broad range of diseases that involve the CNS.
+CY6463 is currently in clinical development for MELAS. sGC stimulators are small molecules that act synergistically with NO as positive allosteric modulators of sGC to boost production of cGMP. cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions in the CNS including mitochondrial function, neuronal function, inflammation and vascular dynamics.